 Call for Action

-And if you feel like you're getting the runaround, don't be afraid to ask for a supervisor or manager.
-If all else fails, don't forget we've got your back Las Vegas.
-Contact our Call for Action volunteers at 368-2255 anytime between 11:00 am and 1:00 pm, Monday through Friday.
+And if you're still not getting the help you need, we've got your back Las Vegas.
+Contact our Call for Action volunteers at 368-2255, anytime between 11:00 am and 1:00 pm, Monday through Friday.